TorchUQ/torchuq/docs/tutorials/1_a_representation/1_a_representation.rst

 There are several metrics and visualizations available for distribution
 predictions:

-**Density Visualization** A way to intuitively visualize the predicted CDF is to visualize its `probability density function <https://en.wikipedia.org/wiki/Probability_density_function>`__ (when it exists).
-In torchuq this is achieved by ``distribution.plot_density_sequence`` which takes as input a batch of CDF predictions, and plots the density for each prediction.
+**Density Visualization** A way to intuitively visualize a distribution prediction is to visualize its `probability density function <https://en.wikipedia.org/wiki/Probability_density_function>`__ (when it exists).
+In torchuq this is achieved by ``distribution.plot_density_sequence`` which takes as input a batch of distribution predictions, and plots the density for each prediction.
 The x-axis is the index of the prediction in the batch.

-**CDF Visualization** We can also visualize the CDF functions directly.
+**CDF Visualization** We can also visualize the cumulative density function (CDF) of the distribution prediction.
 This is particularly useful when density visualzation fails.
 For example, not all distributions have a density because the CDF could be dis-continnuous.
 In torchuq, visualizing the CDF is accomplished by the ``distribution.plot_cdf_sequence`` function.

 .. code:: ipython3